Constipation: I Keep Trying to Fix It, But It’s Not Working!

 – Elimination10

-Research shows that Castor Oil Pack practice results in less pain and bloating because it helps to improve factors in digestion that are making you feel horrible when you eat food.
-I can’t tell you how many times I have thrown on a pack when I’ve been bloated or really suffering in my guts.
-Whether it be from butterflies rocking my belly, or from serious gas.
+I can’t tell you how many times I have thrown on a pack when I’ve been bloated or really suffering in my guts whether it be from butterflies rocking my belly, or from serious gas.

-If absorption is an issue, chances are you’re low on some of your vital nutrients.
-Castor Oil Packs help to replenish those deficiencies naturally, simply by helping you better absorb your food.
-To be able to digest food, you need amino acids from protein in order to make digestive enzymes.
-If you don’t absorb your food properly, how can you expect to make digestive enzymes?
-Improving this function helps your body work better.
+If nutrient absorption is an issue, chances are you’re low in some of your vital nutrients.
+Castor Oil Packs may help support nutrient deficiencies naturally, by helping you better absorb your food.
+To be able to digest food properly, you need amino acids from protein to produce digestive enzymes.
+So, if you can’t absorb your food properly, then how can you expect to make digestive enzymes?
+Improving this one function alone may support your body and allow it to work better.

-Not only do the Castor Oil Packs stimulate the movement of the digestive tract, but they also help to get things out as well.
-It has been researched in comparison to stimulant laxatives and shown to produce improved satisfaction and sensation of complete evacuation, reduced straining and patients overall had a better bowel movement experience13.
+Not only do Castor Oil Packs help support movement in your digestive tract, but they may also help support the elimination process as well.
+In one research study, Castor Oil Packs were compared to stimulant laxatives and were shown to produce improved satisfaction and sensation of complete evacuation, reduced straining, and patients had an overall better bowel movement experience13.

 Are you a practitioner, health coach or wellness influencer?
 If you’re interested in recommending our easy-to-use tools and practically applying them in your health and wellness professional practice, in clinic, or online with the people you serve, you can join now!